sylvainwhite/sylvain-white-dev/pages/softskills.md

 Few practical tricks on presentation:

-* When giving a presentation, capture th audience' interest as soon as you can.
+* When giving a presentation, capture the audience' interest as soon as you can.
 You want your audience focus
 * Provide information in 10-minute chunks and use entertaining hooks between those chunks
 * People learn better when they can refer to familiar examples.
 To be more memorable, engage your listeners